daormar/debasher/doc/design_doc_webui.md

 loop of `array` mode, the pair of functions of `generator` mode, and the functions of `manual` mode, which come back as they went.
-The processes, their options with their values, option channels and flags, the connections, the modes, the code, the additional methods and the specifications survive, with one exception: the grammar does not include `define_infile_opt`, so a process with an input file given as a literal comes back in `manual` mode, which behaves the same but leaves its option values out of the model.
+The processes, their options with their values, option channels and flags, the connections, the modes, the code, the additional methods, the specifications and the descriptions survive.
 The order of the processes, and of the options of a process, follows the module documentation and may differ from the original.
 What lives only in the program metadata does not survive: the ids, which are new; the positions, which are